jyee/k8s-hpa-demo/README.md

 The Datadog Agent is installed as a DaemonSet.
 DaemonSets are like pods, but they have the special feature that Kubernetes will run one DaemonSet per node.
 This means we can guarantee that for every node, there will be a Datadog Agent running.

-Give a brief run through of the Datadog Agent YAML, then apply it.
+Give a brief run through of the Datadog Agent YAML.

+Copy `datadog-agent.yaml` to `my-datadog-agent.yaml` and add your API key to the new file.
+Then apply it.

-`kubectl apply -f datadog.yaml`
+`kubectl apply -f my-datadog.yaml`

 ### 2. Install the Datadog Cluster Agent